Here’s what could happen to the military if the US defaults on its debt

 The Biden administration and the GOP are at a standstill on the matter, with congressional Republicans demanding cuts in exchange for lifting the ceiling.
 The White House, however, has stood firm that the limit should be raised now, and spending cut negotiations will be handled separately.

-With the deadline approaching in a manner of week, the brinkmanship between the White House and congressional leaders to avoid a default so far has not made progress.
+With the deadline approaching, the brinkmanship between the White House and congressional leaders to avoid a default so far has not made progress.

 The Treasury Department has warned the country could default, an unprecedented event in modern times, as soon as June 1.